 After meeting with a consultant, the intended father will be taken through the ins and outs of selecting an egg donor and a surrogate mother.
 The matching process is customized to suit the specific needs of every prospective parent, donor, and surrogate.
 A meeting is arranged between a hopeful dad and a potential surrogate and, if both parties are happy, the journey begins.

-The waiting game can be tough, but it can also be a lot of fun.
 The intended father and his chosen surrogate mom can decide how close they want to be throughout the pregnancy.
-While every case is different, many prospective dads also have the opportunity to be fully involved in the pregnancy and birth experience.
+While every case is different, many prospective dads have the opportunity to be fully involved in the pregnancy and birth experience.
+And then – nine months later (well, generally speaking!) – there will be one more happy dad looking forward to Father’s Day.

-Ready to become a Father?
+Ready to Become a Father?

 There’s nothing quite like being a parent.
 If you’ve spent your life dreaming of bringing a “mini you” into the world, then don’t let anything stop you!
 There are ways to make it happen.
 Thousands of dads around the world are already discovering the joys of parenting through surrogacy – some several times over.